ktg5/OldTwitch/README.md

 </div>

 ## Todo
-- [x] version checking.

-- [ ] figure out how to get the video-swap script to work for the embeds showing streams & vods. (using as a userscript works fine, but when imported as a html script, no worky)

 - [ ] add the whole 2018 & 2015 twitch site.
     - [x] 2018: https://web.archive.org/web/20180223002421mp_/https://www.twitch.tv/, https://web.archive.org/web/20180223010527/https://www.twitch.tv/xqcow & https://youtu.be/DdQM-YauwJk?t=90s
     - [ ] 2014/15: https://www.webdesignmuseum.org/gallery/twitch-in-2014